GitteV-2159432/BackendProjectAssignment/Accessibility Documenation.md

 # Conclusion

 Accessibility was considered from early development.
 Testing with WAVE and VoiceOver helped improve usability for screen reader users.
 This will influence our future projects.

+# Challenges Gitte and Francis faced while doing the screenreader

+- get into using screenreader again

+# What we did

+- added description to logo
+- changed links to buttons so it's clearer for user

+# What we checked / what we paid attention to

+- language specified in html
+-